SammyUIC0/Full-Stack-Project-Structure/README.md

 **Q3: Which third-party API(s) will you integrate into your project?
 What data will you pull from the API(s), and how will you use it in your application?**

+We plan on allowing users to create accounts on our website in order to streamline user registrations, and authentication we plan on using Django Allauth, a free and opensource API that manages account registrations, email verifications, forgotton password recovery, and sign ups through third-party social media, such as signing up with an google account.
+This will manage our email verifications for account creation on our website.

 **Q4: Does your API key has limitations such as rate limits or downtime?
 How are you going to deal with that?**

+Full documentation for rate limits for django-allauth is located here:https://docs.allauth.org/en/latest/account/rate_limits.html
+In general rate limits are optional and can be disabled in django allauth, but we don't intend to do that as our rate limits exists as a security measure, for example thier is a rate limit of 5 password resets per user per minute or 10 failed logins per minute per ip address in order to prevent system abuse.

 ## Authentication and Security